Kumarj95/dji-geotagging/README.md

 DJI embeds latitude/longitude in the SRT file but omits orientation.
 Meanwhile, the flight log stores orientation data, yet its timestamps differ slightly from the SRT.
 We bridge that gap with a two‑step heuristic:

-1. **Window search** – the first SRT frame of interest, gather all log‑file rows whose locations fall within a set threshold.
+1. **Window search** – for the first SRT frame of interest, gather all log‑file rows whose locations fall within a set threshold.
 2. **Gimbal‑angle match** – from that subset, choose the first row whose gimbal pitch equals the user‑specified target angle (most videos are recorded at a fixed gimbal angle).

 The output is a frame‑aligned stream of position **and** orientation ready for downstream computer‑vision or GIS pipelines.